-ANSWER: From the time we get a call we can generally meet, discuss, delivery, and see your project through within a matter of hours and days, not weeks!
+ANSWER: From the time we get a call we can generally meet, discuss, deliver, and see your project through within a matter of hours and days, not weeks!
 Prepare to be amazed with our service.

 CAN YOU VISIT MY LOCATION?

 ANSWER: Yes, if you are in Central Florida, we can come to your location to answer any questions you have.

 We want to exceed your expectations and the only way to achieve this is to understand your specific needs!

 BAMBOO ANSWER: No and we only offer clumping non-invasive bamboo for sale.
 Be careful, there are horror stories of folks buying bamboo from Craigslist only to find out they have the running variety.
 Some runners can behave like clumpers.